crossbario/autobahn-python/examples/running-the-examples.md

  2. backend
  3. the router (e.g. `crossbar`)

 You can also run the frontend/backend in the same shell by putting one in the background.
-This makes tbe examples less clear, however:
+This makes the examples less clear, however:

 ```shell
 python twisted/wamp/pubsub/basic/frontend.py &